Quick meetings are a lie

 People also need time to transition their focus.
 One rule of thumb is that a person needs twenty minutes to concentrate fully, and that's for people who don't have attention span issues.

-The cherry on top is that people often underestimate the time needed to discuss a subject.
-Especially in situations where logical thinking and planning are involved (hello fellow engineers!) and you cannot rush a solution.
+The cherry on top is that people often underestimate the time needed to discuss a subject, especially when logical thinking and planning are involved, and a solution cannot be rushed (hello, fellow engineers!).

 Can you send an email instead?